johandenerad/hello-world/README.md

 **Activity**

 12/02/2018 - Added Blackjack.py: A very basic blackjack game, built in Python using Jupyter Notebook, as part of an online course.

+25/02/2018 - Added WebApi - a slightly borked in-memory Api I built using C#, with a website that accesses it's methods via jQuery.